What Are Chronic Hiccups?

 Symptoms

-The cardinal symptom is obvious: rhythmic involuntary diaphragmatic contractions with sound production.
-However, the impact of chronic hiccups goes far beyond mechanical discomfort, causing significant complications in multiple domains.
+The cardinal symptom is obvious: rhythmic involuntary diaphragmatic contractions with sound.
+However, the impact of chronic hiccups extends far beyond mechanical discomfort, causing significant complications across multiple domains.

 Critérios clínicos